Use of force was necessary in officer's fatal shooting of suicidal man, Harford County state's attorney says

 - FauverBrazilian footballer

 Jun.
-30—Harford County State's Attorney Albert Peisinger Jr. has determined that the fatal shooting by an officer of a suicidal man in April was "suicide by law enforcement" and that the use of force was necessary, he said in a letter sent to Harford County Sheriff Jeff Gahler on Wednesday.
+30—Harford County State's Attorney Albert Peisinger Jr. has determined that the fatal shooting by an officer of a suicidal man in April was "suicide by law enforcement" and that the use of force was necessary, he said in a letter sent Wednesday to Harford County Sheriff Jeff Gahler.

-A bevy of evidence was reviewed, including police body-camera footage, witness interviews and relevant Facebook posts, Peisinger said in the letter.
+Peisinger said in the letter that a bevy of evidence was reviewed, including police body-camera footage, witness interviews and relevant Facebook posts.
 The review led Peisinger's office to find use of force "necessary and proportional and not unreasonable under these circumstances," he said.

-No members of the Harford County Sheriff's Office will face criminal charges from Peisinger's office for the incident.
+No members of the Harford County Sheriff's Office will face criminal charges from Peisinger's office for the incident even though a separate review of the shooting by the Maryland Attorney General's Office continues.

 Harford County State's Attorney Albert Peisinger has concluded that the actions of our deputies were both necessary and proportional and not unreasonable under the circumstances.
 The conduct of the involved deputies was ruled lawful. pic.twitter.com/FStGBvhbSv